Mushmou/codepath-prework/README.md

 # Pre-work - Light and Sound Memory Game

-**Memory Game** is a Light & Sound Memory game to apply for CodePath's SITE Program.
+**Memory Game** is a Light & Sound Memory game to apply for Futureforce Tech Launchpad (FTL)

 Submitted by: Noah Jacinto

-Time spent: 15 hours spent in total
+Time spent: 20 hours spent in total

 Link to project: https://lightandsound-game.glitch.me/